 - Knead dough, grate, chop, and slice food items;

-- Protect your family form using sharp items;
+- Protect your family from using sharp items;

 Cons